anurag1paul/Data-Analysis-Practice/README.md

 # Contents

-- Assignment 2
+- Assignment 2 - working with Olympics Data in part-1 and Census data in part-2
-- Assignment 3
+- Assignment 3 - working with energy data
-- Data Capstone Project
+- Data Capstone Project - Hypothesis Testing